Image source: straitstimes.com

 Patients who go through both the ART and PCR swabs will be given 2-3 days of MC/SHN, and they can de-isolate themselves after their PCR results are out.
 Patients who choose to go through the PCR swab test only will be given 5 days MC/SHN and can de-isolate themselves once their PCR swab test comes back negative.
 However, those who choose to only do the ART swab test will be given 5 days MC/SHN and will have to finish serving the whole SHN before they can de-isolate themselves.

-If you have any queries or for further information on the new swab scheme, please contact us at:
+If you have any queries or for further information on the new swab scheme, please contact us at the following touchpoints.

 WhatsApp: 8879 9404